bitrix24/b24restdocs/api-reference/departments/department-add.md

 >
 > Who can execute the method: a user with permissions to modify the structure

-This method creates a department
+This method creates a department.

 #|
 || **Parameter** | **Description** ||